Help Me Grow

 Family Home Visiting

-The Family Home Visiting program fosters healthy beginnings, working to improve outcomes including school readiness, preventing child abuse and neglect, and reducing juvenile delinquency.
-You can receive information on infant care, child growth and development, parenting approaches, disease prevention, preventing exposure to environmental hazards, and support services available in your community.
+The Family Home Visiting program fosters healthy beginnings, working to improve outcomes including school readiness, preventing child abuse and neglect, and supporting parents in their role as a child’s first teacher.
+Families receive information on infant care, child growth and development, parenting approaches, disease prevention, and support services available in your community.

 Minnesota Department of Human Services (DHS)